Making flags and experimenting with them. Trying out an old duvet case and seeing how you can play with the wind. Preparing for kite flying…

 It’s a really windy day.
 A storm is on the way and it poured with rain and hail all morning but by afternoon the rain stopped and the sun came out.
 We haven’t had a windy day for a while and I’m in no doubt what today’s challenge is going to be.

-I’m fascinated with the wind at the moment.
-A bit like the moon, it is a complete mystery to me and I’m really hoping that this year we can play with it more.
+A bit like the moon, the wind is a complete mystery to me and I’m really hoping that this year we can start to get more expert at playing with it.
 B and I had a disastrous ‘attempt to fly a kite’ session last summer which ended in a broken kite, tears and a huge amount of disappointment and frustration.
 It’s not the first time.
 I think it’s one of those things that is hard to do if you haven’t been taught directly.
 Or maybe it’s just hard.
 B had a new, posh kite for Christmas but I think we’re both putting off discovering it till the weathers warmer and more inviting.
 We’ll also need, I know from experience, to be in very high spirits and have lots of energy.
 I’ve made a mental note to google a lot of kite flying advice videos beforehand.

 In the meantime, it’s after school and while the wind is perfect it’s pretty cold.
 We’re at mid week energy levels (ie, not high).
 I’ve decided to prepare this one in advance so I’ve made the flags while B is at school.
 This actually feels like a bit of a shame as B would probably have loved doing it but I want to make sure I can get her outside quickly before it gets dark.
 We still had the willow sticks in the garden from Mondays session so I’ve just grabbed those and different materials I can find around the house.
 More details below.
 I also grab the old duvet we use to clean the cat’s feet.
 Looking back I’m wondering what else we could have taken… old pillow cases maybe? some sort of light weight plastic sheeting would have been good, big plastic bags, maybe bin bags?
 I’m imagining another session where I get B to go round the house and find stuff.